IPOLA Overview

 The Information Privacy and Other Legislation Amendment Act 2023 (IPOLA Act) was passed by Parliament on 29 November 2023.
-The IPOLA Act amends the Information Privacy Act 2009 (IP Act), Right to Information Act 2009 (RTI Act) and related provisions in other legislation.
+The IPOLA Act amends the Information Privacy Act 2009 (IP Act), Right to Information Act 2009 (RTI Act) with commencement from 1 July 2025.

-Introduction of a Mandatory Notification of Data Breach (MNDB) scheme applicable to all Queensland government agencies (delayed for local government)
+Mandatory Notification of Data Breach (MNDB) scheme for Queensland government agencies (delayed for local government)

 Adjusted definition of personal information